20 Prime Places to See Beautiful Cherry Blossoms

 Old Mission Peninsula in Traverse County is one of the best places in Michigan to see cherry blossoms.
 Traverse City tourism officials recommend driving M-37, a state highway that runs the length of the peninsula, for views of Grand Traverse Bay and vineyards, along with the famous cherry trees.
 Another route is the Leelanau Trail in Leelanau County, a recreational trail that passes many orchards.
 The best time to see the blossoms is mid-May.

-The Lewis Ginter Botanical Garden near Richmond offers the Cherry Tree Walk, a path that has been planted with a variety of trees (Yoshino, Akebono, weeping cherry, Kwanzan, and Autumnalis) in order to extend the blooming season.
+The Lewis Ginter Botanical Garden near Richmond offers the Cherry Tree Walk, a path that has been planted with a variety of trees (Yoshino, Akebono, weeping cherry, Kwanzan, and Autumnalis) to extend the blooming season.
 Admission is $13 for adults; $8 for children 3 to 12.
 Peak viewing time for the beloved Yoshino trees is mid-March, but with the variety of trees planted at the garden, the season often begins and ends after that time.

 Hakone Estate and Gardens is a 15-acre Japanese-style retreat in the foothills of the Santa Cruz Mountains.
 Named after the famous Hakone National Park in Japan, the estate is home to one of the oldest Japanese gardens in the Western Hemisphere.
 An abundance of cherry trees bloom from about late March through mid-April.
 Admission is $10 for adults, $8 for children 5 to 17, and free for children 4 and under.